Massive Discovery of Low-Dimensional Materials from Universal Computational Strategy: Results

 \subsection{High-throughput calculations}

-Armed with a reliable UMLIP, we may now proceed to high-throughput calculations of FCs to discover new low-dimensional materials in the Materials Project, an approach previously unfeasible due to the high cost of DFT calculations.
-The calculations were preceded by screening materials in the MP database (Fig.~\ref{fig:results}a).
+Armed with a reliable UMLIP, we may now proceed to high-throughput calculations of FCs to discover low-dimensional materials in the Materials Project, an approach previously unfeasible due to the high cost of DFT calculations.
+The calculations were preceded by screening materials in the MP database (Figure~\ref{fig:results}a).
 We excluded materials having more than 100 atoms in the unit cell or including elements unsupported by MatterSim, including noble gases, Tc, Lu, Po, At, and Yb.
 We also excluded materials containing Lu and La due to unreliable results.
-To direct our search towards stable and undiscovered low-dimensional materials, we further screened the dataset by the following steps: First, we removed materials already previously found to be low-dimensional, as identified by the method of Larsen \etal \cite{Larsen_2019}.
+To direct our search towards stable and undiscovered low-dimensional materials, we further screened the dataset by the following steps: First, we removed materials already previously found to be low-dimensional, as identified by the method of Larsen \etal \cite{Larsen_2019}, as demonstrated in our previous work (Ref.~\cite{FCDimen}), the materials identified as low-dimensional by conventional geometric descriptors are also found to be low-dimensional by FCDimen.
 Second, we removed materials included in the Phonon database since they had already been studied earlier by DFT and FCDimen \cite{FCDimen}.
 Third, we removed theoretically predicted materials with energy above the convex hull (E$_{hull}$) larger than $0.1$~eV and experimentally observed materials with E$_{hull}$ larger than $0.2$~eV based on MP data.
 This screening finally gave us $35{,}689$ materials for the UMLIP-assisted high-throughput phonon calculations.

 The phonon calculations gave $24{,}515$ dynamically stable (no imaginary phonon frequencies $>0.1$~THz) materials.
-Analyzing these materials by FCDimen, we found $9139$ low-dimensional materials including $3057$ sheets (2D), $1760$ chains (1D), $1838$ clusters (0D), and $2484$ mixed dimensionalities (Fig.~\ref{fig:results}b).
+Analyzing these materials by FCDimen, we found $9139$ low-dimensional materials including $3057$ sheets (2D), $1760$ chains (1D), $1838$ clusters (0D), and $2484$ mixed dimensionalities (Figure~\ref{fig:results}b).
 Materials with the highest dimensionality scores are presented in SI Tables S1--S4.